kingdom-of-dreams/hyperdrive/ReadMe.md

 Finally, we want to _learn_, and no better way to learn than doing each line of code by ourself with our own thought process, instead of just copy&paste tutorials and obscur lines from documentations.

 If we have some fun doing it, that's a bonus !

-Now about the `C` part : if we want to control the performance, we need to control the memory layout to the bit, and how instruction are executed and their order.
-This leaves us with two choice : C or Rust.
-Rust is fun, but badly supported by the Game platforms.
-And C, despite is _old age_, is still a language that is supported by anyone, with a standard which can be mark on a single postcard, so it will force us to Keep it Simple.

 ## How to build it